Equality Act (United States): Purpose and content

-The Equality Act would uniformly apply anti-LGBT discrimination law in the United States.
+The Equality Act would uniformly apply anti-LGBTQ discrimination law in the United States.
 State anti-discrimination laws as of May 2019:

-As of 2020, 29 states had not outlawed anti-LGBT discrimination, with members of the LGBT community being given little protection at a national level and two-thirds of LGBT Americans in the United States reported facing or having experienced discrimination in their personal lives.
-The Equality Act seeks to legally protect individuals from such discrimination, applying existing state anti-LGBT discrimination laws nationwide.
+As of 2026, twenty-seven states lacked laws prohibiting discrimination based on sexual orientation or gender identity.
+At the federal level, statutory protections for lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals remained limited.
+According to survey data, approximately two-thirds of LGBTQ Americans reported having experienced discrimination in their personal lives.
+The Equality Act, if enacted, would extend anti-discrimination protections to LGBTQ individuals nationwide by applying existing civil rights frameworks at the federal level.

-The Equality Act seeks to incorporate protections against LGBT discrimination into the federal Civil Rights Act of 1964.
+The Equality Act seeks to incorporate protections against LGBTQ discrimination into the federal Civil Rights Act of 1964.
 Specifically, it prohibits discrimination based on sex, sexual orientation, gender identity, and intersex status in a wide variety of areas including public accommodations and facilities, education, federally funded programs, employment, housing, credit, and jury service.

 It also seeks to expand existing civil rights protections for people of color, women, and other minority groups by updating the definition of public accommodations to include places or establishments that provide: